gorda/istio.io/content/en/docs/ops/common-problems/observability-issues/index.md

 If any of those metrics have a value, confirm that the metric value with the largest configuration ID is 0.
 This will verify that Mixer has generated no errors in processing the most recent configuration as supplied.

-### Verify Mixer is sending metric instances to the Prometheus adapter
+### Verify Mixer is sending metric instances to the Prometheus adapter{#verify-mixer-is-sending-metric-instances-to-the-Prometheus-adapter}

 1. Establish a connection to the `istio-telemetry` self-monitoring endpoint.
 Setup a port-forward to the `istio-telemetry` self-monitoring port as described in
 [Verify Mixer is receiving Report calls](#verify-mixer-is-receiving-report-calls).